 7,200

-Canadians employed by Vale Base Metals, with interior miners earning double the provincial average wage.
+Canadians employed by VBM, with interior miners earning double the provincial average wage.

 "It's so easy to find reasons why not to do stuff.
 But if we actually forget what divides us and come together to remove our obstacles, that's what creates the opportunity.
 We have to do things differently, because the rest of the world is indeed doing that...
 If we're going to create more of these global champions and unlock this mineral wealth, we need to think of ourselves more like a Silicon Valley in mining — an ecosystem that's been able to attract the best and brightest and the capital that has driven innovation and the technologies of the future." — Shaun Usmar, CEO, Vale Base Metals